 Generally, a distance of 100 m from the shoreline is recommended for the installation of the permeable structures.
 This distance is applied in the Netherlands and in Demak, Indonesia.
 Grids of 200m by 200m turned out to be too large due to internal wave set-up (Dijkema et al. 2011).
 Adaptive management is advised to achieve optimal distances between permeable dams.
-This process includes field measurements, modelling, data analyses, evaluation and optimization of design.
+This process includes field measurements, modelling, data analyses, evaluation and optimisation of design.
 Where possible, structures should be connected to revetments, forests or land to avoid severe scouring and improve stability of the structure.
 The length of an individual structure depends on the local conditions, such as the grain size and amount of suspended sediment, tidal range and wave parameters.
 Building several rows of permeable structures in front of each other simultaneously is not advised, because the source of the sediment for the structures is in the coastal zone and the sediment will no longer be able to reach the back, as it settles directly behind the structure, resulting in possible water logging.

-Figure 5.
-Sketch of distances of structures from existing shoreline and each other.
-All structures can be placed at once.
+placed at once.
 Priority are the ones most landward © Witteveen+Bos

-USEFUL STRONG SOIL LAYERS IN THE SYSTEM

-The spatial design should always take into account the position of useful strong soil layers such as former aquaculture bunds.
+USEFUL STRONG SOIL LAYERS IN THE SYSTEM The spatial design should always take into account the position of useful strong soil layers such as former aquaculture bunds.
 The structures should be placed on top or at the side of remnants of abandoned ponds.
-These old pond bunds consist of stiff soil and are strong enough to provide a sound foundation, minimizing local scour around the poles and underneath the brushwood.
+These old pond bunds consist of stiff soil and are strong enough to provide a sound foundation, minimising local scour around the poles and underneath the brushwood.
 The exact location of the permeable structures should be discussed with the local community and based on field surveys.